 (Pssst…if you're ready to just get baking, get all the details in the recipe card below!)

 - Butter: as I mentioned above, vanilla cakes taste best with the clean and rich flavor of butter instead of oil.
-The high fat content helps to keep this cake nice and moist too.
+The high fat content in this recipe helps keep this cake nice and moist too as an added bonus.

 - Sugar: there's a good deal of sugar in here as well, which adds moisture and of course, sweetness.
-It also a very important ingredient to help our cake form a lovely golden-brown crust on our cake top!)
+It also a very important ingredient to help our cake form a lovely golden-brown crust on top!

 - Vanilla Extract: you’ll want to use high quality vanilla as there's a lot of it in this recipe.
 Some cheaper varieties may provide an unpleasant alcohol flavor.

 - Baking Powder: this little guy is responsible for the lovely dome and light texture you'll find in this cake.
 And since we have a lot of thick batter in one pan to work with, there's more leavener in this recipe than your average cake to make sure we still get a great rise.

 - Eggs: there are a lot of eggs in here as these add both moisture and structure to our batter.
 (Check out Eggs 101 and Eggs 102 for more on this!)

 - Buttermilk: this helps to lighted up the batter and the final cake.
 The acidity is a nice note to offset the natural sweetness of the vanilla, and it also helps to tenderize our cake as well.